oneapi-src/oneDNN/rfcs/20230506-align-corners-for-resampling/README.md

 corner pixels.
 The `align_corners` attribute will upsample the points in the destination to (0.0, 0.4, 0.8, 1.2, 1.6, 2.0).

-In nearest neighbor resampling, without `align_corners`, we have
+In linear resampling, without `align_corners`, we have
 ```
 Fh = OW/IW
 dst(n, c, oh, ow) = src(n, c, ih, iw)